The Argument for God from Experience: What is Tacit Knowing?

 To demonstrate, Polanyi first acknowledges that popular conception teaches science is a collection of observable facts...one which can be tested and verified by any willing observer.
 He then explains how this cannot be true.
 He cites, for example, the importance of expertise in field (as is needed for a physician to diagnose a disease), or the simple fact that scientific discovery is undergirded by a 'hunch' that there is something important to be discovered.

 Alternatively, when science affirmed the confusing and often counter-intuitive elements of quantum physics, we knew to continue the pursuit.
+And now quantum physics has proven to be a rapidly growing field, driving a scientific and technological revolution.

 Usages of Tacit Knowing